 With the return of the Premier League and domestic football fixtures following a brief but painful international break, this stage of English football’s favourite knockout competition may not feature too highly on the list of priorities for most fans.
 However, with the right amount of research and homework, not to mention a sprinkling of luck, you could make a strong profit.

 We had some interesting results in round three, including St Neots Town knocking hosts Coalville Town out on penalties following a 3-3 draw; Metropolitan Police’s criminal 1-0 over Tiverton Town and Gloucester’s rampant 3-0 away to Dorking Wanderers.
-There were plenty shocks too and we guarantee there will be more to come before the weekend is over.
+There were plenty of shocks too and we guarantee there will be more to come before the weekend is over.

 As you would’ve guessed, there has been nothing so far to change the thinking of bookmakers in their outright betting and Manchester City – favourites for the Premier League and Champions League – are top of the FA Cup pile at 4/1.
-Liverpool lead the chasing pack at 6/1, before Chelsea’s 7/1 complete the major places.
+Liverpool leads the chasing pack at 6/1, before Chelsea’s 7/1 complete the major places.
 Manchester United and Tottenham supporters will find their clubs locked at 8/1, Arsenal doing the rounds 9/1 and the prices then start to grow with Everton 20/1 and Leicester 25/1.
 All prices mentioned are provided by Bet365.

 Aldershot Town – Kettering Town